jmforduk/crew-ai/readme.md

 ## Acknowledgments

-Built with **CrewAI** by Jo„o Moura and inspired by the AI agent community including [Tony Kipkemboi](https://www.tonykipkemboi.com/)'s educational content.
+Built with **CrewAI** by Jo√£o Moura and inspired by the AI agent community including [Tony Kipkemboi](https://www.tonykipkemboi.com/)'s educational content.
 Special thanks to the CrewAI team for creating such a powerful multi-agent framework!

 ---

 **Star ? if this helped you plan your study abroad!**